-Whole eggs as plant fertilizer are not the quickest way for your plants to get calcium because they will take a while to break down.
+Whole eggs as plant fertilizer aren’t the quickest way for your plants to get calcium because they take a while to break down.
 A better source is just from the shells, which are the main concentration of the nutrient.
 Use the eggs and save the shells for a quicker, less smelly way to keep your veggies from dropping blossoms.

 How to Use Eggs as Plant Fertilizer

 In order to avoid issues with fertilizing with raw eggs, just use the shells.
 These are usually discarded after the egg itself is cooked but carry a calcium charge for your soil.
 Simply crush the shells and mix them into soil.

 Another way to use eggshells is to boil them and water with the resulting liquid.
 This prevents the issues raised about raw egg fertilizer while still enhancing the soil.
 The University of Minnesota performed a test using distilled water and boiled eggshells.
 The resulting water had increased levels of calcium and potassium, both of which benefit plants, especially those that flower and fruit.
 Using the water to irrigate plants provides an easy way for roots to access these nutrients.